beekley/plunder/RULES.md

 You are guardian spirits of the sea, and you have failed.
 Humans have made it past you and are exploiting the lands you swore to protect.
 With each tree they fell and stone they carve, spirits of the land are being stolen from their homes and taken back to wherever these humans come from.
 Redeem yourself and bring those spirits home.

-**Objective**: Reclaim the [things] from the humans.
+**Objective**: Reclaim the land spirits from the humans and be the first to earn enough `spirit points`.

 ## Components

-An itemized listing of all the game components and their counts if appropriate.
-You may want to include a short description of what they’re used for.
-Sometimes pictures help if there are lots of different bits.

-There are 3 ship decks, 1 item deck, and X starting `spirit` cards.
+There are 3 `ship` card decks, 1 `item` card deck, and 6 starting `spirit` cards.

 ### Ship Cards

-These cards are split into decks that represent ships for a specific `region`:
+These cards are split into decks that represent ships for a specific `region`, shown on the back side of the cards:

 * Baylands ships
 * Deepwater ships